sg1965/BSCP/README.md

 ```

 ### DOM XSS
-An awesome google chrome(from borp suite) extension is DOM Invader which you can use it for DOM xss testing
+An awesome google chrome(from burp suite) extension is <b>DOM Invader</b> which you can use it for DOM XSS testing

 ## Exploit Server Section
 #### Send exploit to victim (Reflected XSS in search bar)